You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 What Is Negative SEO?

 If you know what SEO is and how it helps your website ranking, it may be easier to understand negative SEO.
-Negative SEO is the opposite of SEO — so, it has an adverse effect on the ranking of your website.
-Many websites use tactics (that we will discuss later) that can harm the flow of organic traffic to your website.
+Negative SEO is the opposite of SEO, harming your website’s ranking.
+Many websites use tactics (that we will discuss later) to break the organic traffic flow to your website.

-These tactics are employed by other websites that have malicious intentions to harm yours.
-It can be in the form of negative reviews, duplicate content, bad links, and content scraping that can cause a sudden drop in the keyword rankings of your website.
+These tactics are employed by other websites with malicious intentions to harm yours.
+It can be negative reviews, duplicate content, bad links, and content scraping that can cause a sudden drop in your website’s keyword rankings.

-The first step to stopping this kind of negative SEO is to keep an eye out or keep track of your website ranking.
+The first step to stopping this negative SEO is to keep an eye out or track your website ranking.
 If you notice unnatural links or a sudden drop in your search engine rankings, it is imperative to find the right tools to locate a negative SEO attack.
-Only then can you begin taking the right steps to defend your website against such nefarious techniques.
+You can only begin taking the proper steps to defend your website against such nefarious techniques.

 Negative SEO is sometimes known as black hat SEO primarily due to its malevolent nature and implications.
-In fact, a lot of website owners assume that negative SEO occurs when a competitor’s website is trying to outrank their own.
+Many website owners assume that negative SEO occurs when a competitor’s website is trying to outrank their own.
 However, this isn’t always the case.

 Often, negative SEO attacks occur if a website is not protected or too weak, or another website has negative SEO tactics at its disposal.